Email best practices

 Need some content ideas for your newsletter?
 Here are a few:

-Remember that the content you share in your emails should be directly linked to your goals and objectives.
-Newsletters are one of the few types of email that can draw attention to multiple pieces of content.
-But try not to promote too much at the same time, as the majority of recipients click on the first CTA.
+Remember that the content you share in your emails should be directly linked to your goals and objectives and provide value to the reader.
 Place the most important information first and organize the rest following a clear hierarchy.

 Create an eye-catching subject line right